microsoft/onnxruntime/docs/execution-providers/TensorRT-ExecutionProvider.md

     * for example, FasterTransformer has many TRT plugin implementations for different models, user can specify like this `ORT_TENSORRT_EXTRA_PLUGIN_LIB_PATHS=libvit_plugin.so;libvit_int8_plugin.so`.

 * `trt_profile_min_shapes`, `trt_profile_max_shapes` and `trt_profile_opt_shapes` : Build with dynamic shapes using a profile with the min/max/opt shapes provided.
-  * The format of the profile shapes is "input_tensor_1:dim_1xdim_2x...,input_tensor_2:dim_3xdim_4x...,..." and these three flags should all be provided in order to enable explicit profile shapes feature.
+  * The format of the profile shapes is `input_tensor_1:dim_1xdim_2x...,input_tensor_2:dim_3xdim_4x...,...`
+    * These three flags should all be provided in order to enable explicit profile shapes feature.
   * Check [Explicit shape range for dynamic shape input](#explicit-shape-range-for-dynamic-shape-input) and TRT doc [optimization profiles](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#opt_profiles) for more details.